d1sc0/behuman/README.md

 #### To do list...

-1. Finish theming blog articles - WIP
+1. Finish theming blog articles - Done
-2. See if can use MDX - Sorted
+2. See if can use MDX - Done
-3. Migrate old content - In Progress
+3. Migrate old content - Done
 4. Write about page
 5. Check out SEO and twitter cards
 6. Config CircleCI/ Stand up on Zeit